zknill/vending/README.md

 1. This vending machine assumes that customers will want to purchase a product even if exact change cannot be given.
 In this scenario the machine will give the best possible change from the tray and hopper.
 2. This vending machine assumes that there will only be one customer at once.
 Some of the operations are not thread safe.
-3. This vending machine doesn't currently provide an interface (beyond the API in code).
-With more time; I would build an HTTP or CLI interface to interact with the machine.
+3. This vending machine doesn't currently provide a proper interface (beyond the API in code).
+With more time; I would build a threadsafe HTTP or CLI interface to interact with the machine.
 4. There are no interfaces for dependency injection, I could replace the `Hopper`, `Tray`, and `Inventory` with interfaces that would allow for dependency injection. i.e. an inventory that stored its stock data in a database instead of in memory.
+The only interface is for the Machine, `domain.Machine`.
+This has mocks for use in the http server tests.

 ## Main algorithm